 Bible References: Job 30.7; Proverbs 24.30-31; Isaiah 34.13; Hosea 9.6; Zephaniah 2.9.

 Nettles are a weed.
 Together with various underbrush, they comprise the short, scrubby plants in Holy Lands.
-Often, when reading the Bible, I thought that nettles was merely a synonym for thorn or brier; however, various translators and scholars offered five times when Bible writers specified “nettles.”6,17,18 In each instance, the writer asssociated nettles with wastelands.
+Various translators and scholars offered five times when Bible writers specified “nettles.”
+In each instance, the writer associated nettles with wastelands.

 Of the five references to nettles, I was intrigued with the one by Zephaniah who wrote that Moab and Ammon would be places of nettles, a wasteland forever.
 Zephaniah declared that God heard Moab and Ammon’s insults, taunts, and threats against Judah.
 In retaliation for that behavior, Moab would become like Sodom and Ammon like Gomorrah.
 Both would become places of nettles and salt pits.

 In comparison to Sodom and Gomorrah, Moab and Ammon’s behavior didn’t seem that bad.
 Their sins were taunting and insulting Israelites and threatening to occupy Israelite territories.
-To understand the extent of Moab and Ammon’s taunts, read Ezekiel’s prophecy (chapter 5).
-According to Ezekiel, Ammon rejoiced when God’s sanctuary (Temple) was desecrated.
+Ammon rejoiced when God’s sanctuary (Temple) was desecrated.
 When Moab saw Judah vulnerable and fall, they discounted Judah’s God.
 Neither Moab nor Ammon recognized that Judah and God were separate entities.

 In Zephaniah’s prophecy against Moab and Ammon, the burning nettle symbolized burning and fire.
-Burning means to destroy by fire.3 Fire occurs from combustion of a fuel and results in light, flame, and heat.
+Burning means to destroy by fire.
+Fire occurs from combustion of a fuel and results in light, flame, and heat.
 In the Bible, sometimes fire and burning had a positive meaning, i.e., burning bush, the cloud of fire above the Tabernacle.
 At other times, the Bible depicts burning and fire as negative, i.e., they cause destruction.
-For example, Isaiah prophesied that Judah, who rejected God, was to be destroyed in the same way that fire licks up straw and as dry grass sinks down in flames.

 Reflection: Have you ever felt oppressed?
 When?
 What was the situation?
 By whom?
 Are you a child of the living God?
 Have you considered that God is going to deal with individuals who oppress you?